local file overwrite

 VULNERABILITY

-curl offers a command line option --remote-header-name (also usable as -J) which will use the file name of the Content-disposition: header when it saves the downloaded data locally.
+curl offers a command line option --remote-header-name (also usable as -J) which uses the filename of the Content-disposition: header when it saves the downloaded data locally.

-curl attempts to cut off the directory parts from any given file name in the header to only store files in the current directory.
-It will overwrite a local file using the same name as the header specifies.
+curl attempts to cut off the directory parts from any given filename in the header to only store files in the current directory.
+It might overwrite a local file using the same name as the header specifies.

 Operating systems affected include Windows, Netware, MSDOS, OS/2 and Symbian.